gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ## Software Development princilpes aren't for Software Developers

-Software Development principles might have been curated by Software Developers to aid in the creation of software, but they definitely were not meant just for Software Developers.
+Software Development principles might have been curated by Software Developers to aid in the creation of software, but they definitely were not meant *just* for Software Developers.
 They were proposed for anyone writing any kind of software, this of course includes Data Scientists.
-Below are a few which are worth mentioning.
+Below are a few which I felt were worth mentioning.

 ### Linting

 Python is not a compiled language, which means there is no way of knowing whether your code will execute successfully unless you attempt to execute it and the interpreter[0] finds a problem which halts the execution of your code.
 This means that it's extremely important to use a linter which is a tool that will help finding bugs and style problems in your code.
-It's important to note that it's not perfect due to Python's dynamic nature, however false warnings should be fairly infrequent.
+It's important to note that it's not perfect due to Python's dynamic nature[1], however false warnings should be fairly infrequent.

-In the following example, Pylint[1] will let us know that our script has some issues such as lines being too long, have missing whitespaces and unreachable code.
+In the following example, Pylint[2] will let us know that our script has some issues such as lines being too long, have missing whitespaces and unreachable code.

 ```sh
 $ pylint my_script.py